Group 1 Automotive

 Group 1 Automotive, Inc. is an international Fortune 300 automotive retailer with automotive dealerships and collision centers in the United States and the United Kingdom.
 Group 1 sells new and used cars and light trucks, arranges financial services, provides maintenance and repair services, and sells vehicle parts.
-As of 2021, the company employs over 13,000 people globally.
+As of 2024, the company employs over 20,000 people globally.

 The company is led by CEO Daryl Kenningham and CFO Daniel McHenry.

 History

 Group 1 was founded as a public corporation in 1997 with B. B. Hollingsworth as chairman and CEO.
 The founding dealership owners were Bob Howard of Oklahoma City, Sterling McCall, Kevin Whalen of Houston, and Charles Smith of Beaumont.

 Subsequent acquisitions in the US include the Gene Messer Automotive Group, Maxwell Auto Group, Ira Motor Group, Bohn Auto Group, Pat Peck Auto Group, Miller Automotive Group among many others.
-These are based in Bury St Edmunds, Cambridge, King's Lynn, Norwich, and Peterborough.
+These are based in various locations in the United States.
 In 2021, Group 1 completed its largest acquisition, the Prime Automotive Group, consisting of 28 dealerships in the northeast U.S.

 Group 1 also acquired dealer groups in the U.K. including: Barons Group, Chandlers Group, Essex Audi Group, Elms Group, Think Ford, Spire Automotive, Robinsons Motor Group, and the Beadles Group.

 Group 1 purchased the Brazilian automotive dealership group UAB Motors Participacoes S.A. in 2013 and operated as Group 1 Automotive Brazil.
 Professional race car driver André Ribeiro and his family of dealerships were notable parts of this acquisition.
 Group 1 divested its Brazilian operations in 2022.

 As of 2021, Group 1 is ranked as the fourth largest automotive retailer in the United States, operating 202 dealerships and representing brands such as BMW, Volkswagen, Ford, Toyota, Audi, Mercedes-Benz, Honda, Chrysler, Dodge, Jeep, Ram, GMC, Nissan, Land Rover, Acura, Buick, Chevrolet, and Lexus among many others.
 Group 1 also operates 44 collision centers in the U.S. and the U.K.